Full-Buff/grouped_classlimits/README.md

 Loading this config will allow there to be either 1 heavy, OR, 1 medic.
 There can not be one of each on the same team.

 Custom configs can be placed in either ./tf/cfg/ or ./tf/addons/sourcemod/configs/

+Keep in mind, custom config files can be named anything you would like, but will not be executed by default.

 ## Cvars you should care about